preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/features-tenant-7/index.rst

 System
 **********
-That following features may be found here:
+The following features may be found here:

 .. image:: tenant-features-system-7.png